File:Official portrait of President Donald J. Trump (Library of Congress).tiff

 File:UncleSamwantsYouforarmy.jpg

-Philly's Republican Party
+Philly's Republican "Network"

 Democracy Depends On Public Participation!